laurajbrennan/capstone/README.md

 I created this app because I love the Freecycle network and zero-waste ethos, but I noticed that their [website](https://www.freecycle.org) is pretty outdated - it's nonresponsive, very difficult to use on anything smaller than a desktop computer screen, and not very pretty.
 I decided to base my project on Freecycle - i.e. a message board-style application that allows users to post about items they want, or items they have and would like to offer up for grabs - but focus on making it mobile-first, tablet-friendly, and stylish in its simplicity.

-## Project tech specs
+## Project Specs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />I used React and React Router Dom to write the front end, while my server is Express.js and Node.js.
-My next project steps will be migrating my data from the built-in JSON models to a database.
+My next project steps will be migrating my data from the built-in JSON models to a MySQL database.

+## Credits

+The education team on BrainStation's Vancouver campus are truly excellent humans, and I can't thank them enough for all their help and support in turning myself into a developer.
+To Noor, Jim, Parvaneh and Russell - Thank you.
+You're amazing.

+I also found this Net Ninja Youtube code-along introducing the React Context API and Hooks to be immensely valuable in my build process; check it out [here](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hNokByJilPg5g9m2APUePI)

 ## Available Scripts